Carbapenem-Resistant Acinetobacter baumannii

 Resources

-- Carbapenem-Resistant Acinetobacter baumannii: Fact Sheet for Health Care Settings, P-03232b: Educational fact sheet for the general public on CRAB in health care settings
+- Carbapenem-Resistant Acinetobacter baumannii, P-03232b (PDF): Fact Sheet for Health Care Settings: Educational fact sheet for the general public on CRAB in health care settings

-- Information for Patients and Family Members: CDC (Centers for Disease Control and Prevention) webpage, including information on symptoms, diagnosis, treatment, and prevention
+- About Acinetobacter: CDC (Centers for Disease Control and Prevention) webpage, including information on symptoms, diagnosis, treatment, and prevention

 As of July 1, 2022, carbapenemase-producing carbapenem-resistant Acinetobacter baumannii (CP-CRAB) is a Category II reportable communicable disease condition in Wisconsin.
 See the Reportable Multidrug-Resistant Organism webpage for additional information about communicable disease reporting for this organism.